 The flow of current through the LED chip warms it up, which reduces the efficiency.
 Which means that as an LED light is used, the amount of light it generates will go down.
 To manage this effect, LED lamps are designed to move heat away from the LED chips until the overall temperature stabilizes.

 That’s why LED lamps have a “stabilization” time instead of a “warm-up” time: the intensity will drop until the temperature stabilizes.
 But it’s important to realize that LED efficiency works both ways: turning off an LED lamp will let the LED chips cool down, and their efficiency will go back up.
 So the LED UV lamp will be back up to its maximum intensity the next time it’s turned on.

 ASTM E3022 requires lamp manufacturers to characterize the stabilization time for LED lamps.
 Stable operation is defined as not more than 5% variance over 3 different measurements taken 30 minutes apart.

 For example, a stabilization time of 5 minutes means the intensity will decrease during the first 5 minutes of operation, but after that it will remain stable within +/-5%.
-ASTM E3022 also sets a limit for the total intensity drop from power-on to stabilization at no more than 10%.

 By understanding of the difference between “warm-up” and “stabilization” times explains why a tech sheet for an LED UV lamp will include information on stabilization time.
 Mercury-vapor ultra-violet lamps need to physically warm up to get up to full intensity whereas LED lights have full intensity immediately when powered on, but intensity will decrease slightly until the temperature stabilizes.